hiibolt/KnowledgeBase/pages/Graph Theory.md

 	- ### Degree
 	  Number of edges incident
 	- ### U-V Path
 	  Path from U to V is a sequence which alternates between vertices and edges which starts and ends with a vertex.
-For an edge to be listed, the vertex one element prior and the following vertex must be incident.
+For an edge to be listed, the vertex one element prior and the following vertex must be adjacent.

+	  The length of a U-V path is the number of edges in the sequence.
 	- ### Complete Graph
 	  Every vertex has an edge to every other vertex
 		- ### Complete Bipartile Graph Km,n